daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ![intellisenseFormatTypedJsDocsOnlyDescription](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/intellisenseFormatTypedJsDocsOnlyDescription.png)

-Or if you want to have an onion type (e.g. allow strings AND numbers).
+Or if you want to have an union type (e.g. allow strings AND numbers).
-Be sure to only document what you actually need as with this method you override the default types and that means they could get out of sync.
+Be sure to only document what you actually need as with this method you override the default types and that means things could get out of sync.

 ```js
 /**